Package: MsBackendSql

 class and the MsBackendOfflineSql

-that inherits all properties and functions from the former, but which does not
+inherits all properties and functions from the former, but does not store the

-store the connection to the database within the object but connects (and
+connection to the database within the object.
+The MsBackendOfflineSql

 and saveRDS